7. Work and Kinetic Energy#

 The simplest work to evaluate is that done by a constant magnitude force in a non-varying (single) direction.
 In this case, the work is only determined by the distance traveled.

 Work is an integral.
 Consider a rectangle of height \(h\) and a length \(\ell\).
-If the length is divided in to many (\(n\)) small chunks of length \(\Delta \ell_n\).
+If the length is divided into many (\(n\)) small chunks of length \(\Delta \ell_n\).
 You can visualize that the area of the rectangle can be calculated by summing up all smaller areas, i.e., \(A = \sum_n h\times \Delta \ell_n = h\times \ell.\)

 Figure 7.2 shows two people exerting a constant force.

-• In Fig. 7.2a, the man exerts a constant force \(\vec{F}\) along the handle of a lawn mower, where the horizontal displacement is \(\vec{d}\).
-Thus, the work down on the lawnmower is \(W = \vec{F}\cdot \vec{d} = Fd\cos{\theta}\), where \(\theta\) is the angle relative to the horizontal.
+In Fig. 7.2a, the man exerts a constant force \(\vec{F}\) along the handle of a lawn mower, where the horizontal displacement is \(\vec{d}\).
+Thus, the work done on the lawn mower is \(W = \vec{F}\cdot \vec{d} = Fd\cos{\theta}\), where \(\theta\) is the angle relative to the horizontal.

 When you mow the grass, other forces act on the lawn mower (i.e., contact force of the ground and gravitational force).
 For an object moving on a surface, the displacement \(d\vec{r}\) is tangent (or parallel) to the surface.
 The normal force \(\vec{N}\) is perpendicular (or normal) to the surface (i.e., \(\theta = 90^\circ\)).
 As a result, we have